aletheon/eleutherios-website/README.md

 ![futureOverview](./src/assets/futureOverview2.png)

-Service providers can scale their forum and invite other service providers to help them manage it.
+Service providers can scale their forum and invite other service providers to help manage it.

 #### Advantages